lucasjinreal/yolov7_d2/readme.md

 - [x] YOLOX arch added, now you can train YOLOX model (**anchor free yolo**) as well;
 - [x] DETR: transformer based detection model and **onnx export supported, as well as TensorRT acceleration**;
 - [x] AnchorDETR: Faster converge version of detr, now supported!

+what's more, there are some features awesome inside repo:

+- [x] Almost all models can export to onnx;
+- [x] Supports TensorRT deployment for DETR and other transformer models;
+- [ ] It will integrate with [wanwu](https://github.com/jinfagang/wanwu_release), a torch-free deploy framework run fastest on your target platform.

 ## Results